clairemation/dispatchbot/README.md

-Add the change-listener folder to your project, and import with `const createRideRequestChangeListener = require("./change-listener/change-listener");` as demonstrated in index.js.
+Add the change-listener folder to your project, add these dependencies to your package.json file:
+"dotenv": "^16.3.1",
+"mongodb": "5.9.2",
+"mongoose": "^7.5.0"

+and run `npm install`.

+In your code, import with
+`const createRideRequestChangeListener = require("./change-listener/change-listener");`
+as demonstrated in index.js.